RolandTaverner/pacwebadmin/BackendAPI.md

 # API

+When authorization is enabled, all API handlers require an `Authorization` header containing a valid token.

 ## Errors

-In case of an error, the service returns the appropriate HTTP status code and a response similar to this:
+In case of an error, the service returns an appropriate HTTP status code and a response similar to the following:

 ```json
 {